treyhunner/treyhunner.github.com/source/_posts/2019-01-03-no-really-pathlib-is-great.markdown

 categories: python
 ---

-I recently published an article about Python's [pathlib][] module and how I think everyone should be using it.
+I recently [published an article about Python's pathlib module][original article] and how I think everyone should be using it.

-I won some `pathlib` converts, but some folks also brought up concerns.
+I won some [pathlib][] converts, but some folks also brought up concerns.
 Some folks noted that I seemed to be comparing `pathlib` to `os.path` in a disingenuous way.
 Some people were also concerned that `pathlib` will take a very long time to be widely adopted because `os.path` is so entrenched in the Python community.
 And there were also concerns expressed about performance.

 In this article I'd like to acknowledge and address these concerns.
-This will be both a defense of `pathlib` and a love letter to [PEP 519][].
+This will be both a defense of `pathlib` and a sort of love letter to [PEP 519][].

 ## Comparing pathlib and os.path the right way